 The high-level abstraction encodes the essence of real-life racing by exploiting the natural discretization that exists in the rules and strategy.
 For example, the lane-changing rule limits how many times drivers may change lanes on a straight section of the track.
-In addition, this rule also relates to the intuition that optimal behavior in racing does not involve frequent changes in direction.
-Frequent changes in direction impact the weight transfer of the vehicle, which subsequently impacts the grip and stability of the car.
-If a car is unstable, it is obvious that it is at a higher risk of collision.
-Furthermore, because drivers will not frequently change directions, they are not constantly executing strategic decisions.
-Instead, they only make strategic choices at certain places on the track, i.e. the checkpoints, and the remaining time is spent finding the quickest path between one checkpoint to the next.
-The hierarchical structure relies on this understanding.
-As such, the solution of the high-level tactical planner is a series of waypoints denoted by target lanes and velocities at each of the checkpoints.
-It is the job of the low-level path planner to find this trajectory to travel between the planned waypoints.
+This rule relates to the intuition that optimal behavior in racing does not involve frequent changes in direction.
+Frequent changes in direction impact the weight transfer of the vehicle, which subsequently impacts the grip and stability.
+If the vehicle is unstable, it is obvious that it is at a higher risk of collision.
+Furthermore, because drivers do not frequently change directions, they also do not constantly need to make strategic decisions.
+Instead, they only make strategic choices at certain places on the track, such as the checkpoints, and the remaining time is spent finding the quickest path between the checkpoints.
+The hierarchical structure is based on this understanding.
+The solution of the high-level tactical planner is a series of waypoints denoted by target lanes and velocities at each of the checkpoints.
+It is the job of the low-level path planner to find a trajectory to travel between the planned waypoints.